Maine vs. UMass NCAA Football Odds, Plays and Insights | November 13, 2021

 UMass Stats and Trends

-- When UMass totals over 63.8 yards, the team is 3-6 against the spread and 1-8 overall.
+- When UMass picks up more than 63.8 yards, the team is 3-6 against the spread and 1-8 overall.

-- The Minutemen have turned the ball over 14 more times (16 total) than the Black Bears have forced a turnover (2) this season.
+- The Minutemen have turned the ball over 16 times this season, 14 more turnovers than the Black Bears have forced (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.